kisielk/godepgraph/README.md

     godepgraph -s github.com/kisielk/godepgraph

+### Vendored Libraries

+If you want to ignore vendored packages entirely, use the -novendor flag:

+    godepgraph -novendor github.com/something/else

 ### By Name

 Import paths can be ignored in a comma-separated list passed to the -i flag: